dat-ecosystem-archive/docs/docs/hyperdrive_spec.md

 }
 ```

 You should send this message after sending an open message.
-By sending it after an open message it will be encrypted and we wont expose our peer id to a third party.
+By sending it after an open message it will be encrypted and we won't expose our peer id to a third party.
 The current protocol version is 0.

 #### `1` Have